vmaurya6622/Row-Reduced-Echelon-Form/README.md

 As provided by our TA's and Prof.  yes the code can reproduce wrong results but can be correct by making the matrix augmented/deaugmented as per the question.

+**IMPORTANT**
+you can hardcode the input in the file and then can feed to the terminal or directly by decommenting the upper part you can provide the input on TERMINAL.

 Thankyou!

 **Happy coding**